jlin157/Palladium-price-prediction/README.md

 Analyze the correlation between Palladium and World Vehicle Production by finding the break point with segmented regression

-Built Keras LSTM model, Sklearn Lienar regression and Decision tree models to predict Palladium prices
+Built Keras LSTM model, Sklearn Linear regression and Decision tree models to predict Palladium prices